Skip to main content

 Computer Technology

-When I'm Not Architecting
+When I'm not architecting.

 I'm exploring new places with my family, playing with my son, or learning whatever technology has caught my attention this month.
 Sometimes I just need time with myself—thinking, reading, recharging.